Benefits

 Plant-Based EPA Source (Bioavailable)

-The Stiefvatter 2021 RCT (n=22 healthy adults, 2 weeks) showed PT biomass at 5.3 g/day produced similar plasma EPA increases and n-6:n-3 ratio reductions to fish oil with equivalent EPA+DHA content.
-Establishes PT as a genuine bioavailable EPA source — relevant for vegetarians, vegans, and sustainability-minded consumers.
+An RCT in healthy adults showed PT biomass at 5.3 g/day produced plasma EPA increases and n-6:n-3 ratio reductions similar to fish oil with equivalent EPA+DHA content.
+Establishes PT as a genuine bioavailable EPA source, relevant for vegetarians, vegans, and sustainability-minded consumers.

 Fucoxanthin Bioavailability